 Boost IT wants to keep you informed of security alerts and keep your business a step ahead of potential threats automatically.

-If you are using our managed security service, no action is required on your part and your devices will automatically update.
+If you are subscribed to our managed security service, no action is required.

 October 2017 Security Alerts

 How Our Managed Security Service Protected Our Client from Ransomware

 Today, on August 1, 2017, a principal at an engineering client of ours received this e-mail above prompting him to download a file.
 He e-mailed us to complain that the firewall was blocking the file download.
 The end result is that since they are subscribed to our managed security service, it did exactly what it was designed to do, which is block ransomware.

 My guess is that our client’s client may want to use our managed security service, too.

 Hackers Now Attacking Unconfigured WordPress Sites (July 22, 2017)

 View the SonicWALL Security Alert page, updated in real time.

 January 2015 Security Alerts